team2059/THUMS/README.md

 ### Start THUMS

-To start THUMS, run `npm start`
+To start THUMS, run `npm start` or `node index.js`.

-**Important: using `node index.js` will not work as all configuration is currently being done using an npm prestart script.**
+This will load any applications and start the server.